 Family – Fabaceae (Leguminosae)/Pea Family

 Description – Compact tree to 50 feet in height, evergreen, commonly with multiple stems/trunks.
-Leaves are simple, alternate, 5-8 inches long and dark green with flattened stalks.
-Flowers are yellow-orange in spikes at leaf axis and clusters of spikes at tips of stems.
-Fruit is a flat oblong pod which twists and splits open as it matures, black seeds hang by a bright orange aril.
+Leaves are simple, alternate, 5-8 inches long, and dark green with flattened stalks.
+Flowers are yellow-orange in spikes at the leaf axis and clusters of spikes at the tips of the stems.
+Fruit is a flat oblong pod that twists and splits open as it matures, black seeds hang by a bright orange aril.

 Used in landscaping for many years since its introduction as an ornamental.
 Now found in pinelands, scrubs, hammocks, and disturbed areas.